bahmutov/cypress-examples/docs/commands/assertions.md

 cy.get('#few-elements li').should('be.visible').and('have.length', 3)
 // while the second element is still invisible cy.contains('#few-elements li', 'second').should('not.be.visible')
+// workarounds for visibility checks
-// we can use jQuery selector :visible to get just the visible elements cy.get('#few-elements li:visible').should('have.length', 2)
+// 1. we can use jQuery selector :visible to get just the visible elements cy.get('#few-elements li:visible').should('have.length', 2)
+// 2. we can filter visible elements using jQuery selector cy.get('#few-elements li')
+  .should('have.length', 3)
+  .filter(':visible')
+  .should('have.length', 2)
-// we can filter elements to get just the invisible elements cy.get('#few-elements li')
+// 3. we can filter elements to get just the invisible elements cy.get('#few-elements li')
   .not(':visible')
   .should('have.length', 1)